MicrosoftDocs/power-platform/power-platform/admin/virtual-network-executive-summary.md

 :::image type="content" source="media/technical-architecture.png" alt-text="Virtual network technical architecture" lightbox="media/technical-architecture.png":::

 In a Virtual Network configuration, the container running the plugin or connector is part of a customer’s Virtual Network.
 Communications to endpoints within the Virtual Network remain within the Virtual Network boundary.
-Customers can extend the boundary to other virtual or on-premises networks by using Virtual Network peering and Express route or VPN Gateways.
+Customers can extend the boundary to other virtual or on-premises networks by using Virtual Network peering and ExpressRoute or VPN Gateways.

 Power Platform components in a containerized workload of a customer’s Virtual Network must have some communication with the components in the workload.
 For example, Power Platform can trigger a plugin in the workload or invoke the connector when needed.